 - Promotion Plan: In this section, authors highlight in full detail their platforms (described above), and show how they can leverage this platform into multiple sales.
 What speeches will the author be giving in the year following publication and are back-of-room sales possible at those venues?
 With which organizations is the author attached that will help promote the book at events, on their website, in their publications, and so forth?
 Which publications are likely to review the book, or better yet, interview the author about the book?
 How many readers subscribe to the author’s blog or e-newsletter, and how will the book be promoted to those readers?
 Given the economic challenge of a new book from a new author, the promotion plan is one of the key sections that can convince a publisher to take a chance on the title.

 - Book Length: The publisher will want an idea of the estimated length of the book.

 - Delivery Date: Likewise, the publisher will want to know when the author will deliver a finished manuscript.

 Preparing a Book Proposal

 Unless a manuscript is already completed, the most challenging portion of the book proposal will be the table of contents and chapter summaries.
 These two sections require that the entire book be structured, from the order of the chapters to the specific information that each chapter will include.
 Some authors will have a step-by-step that they can expand into chapters.
 Most authors, however, will find that converting the wide-ranging knowledge and ideas accumulated over years of professional experience into the rigorous linear structure of a book can be daunting.
-Chris has created book proposals on a variety of topics, including self-help, leadership, entrepreneurship, and organizational culture.
-He has the experience required to review all material, interview the author, and develop the table of contents and chapter summaries at the core of the book proposal.
-Chris will then ghostwrite samples chapters that best represent the content and style of the finished book.
+Chris uses his Build the Book™ methodology to create a complete outline of your book in just three consecutive days of brainstorming.